riceissa/issarice.com/wiki/product-reviews.md

 inserting fake reviews or paying people to write favorable reviews.
-Review sites using affiliate links also seem sketchy to me (it seems like any purchase is a good one, so there isn't much incentive to get people to buy the right things).
+Review sites using affiliate links also seem sketchy to me (it seems like any purchase is a good one, so there isn't much incentive to get people to buy the right things, and there is also an incentive to get people to buy _more_ things in general).
 Decentralized product reviews on small personal websites seem much harder to game, and I get to look at the reviewer's general personality and writing along with the product reviews.